The Pulse

 How pollution is being converted to fuel by sunlight

 Initially, inspired by photosynthesis, the researchers assert that their method is easier to scale up than previous solar-powered gadgets.
 What transpires is that CO₂ is pulled from the atmosphere and exposed to the sun, which then triggers a chemical reaction that transforms the gas into synthetic fuels.
-The reactor produces useful fuel that can power automobiles, factories, and even houses in a manner akin to how plants use sunshine to convert carbon dioxide into electricity.
+The reactor produces useful fuel that can power automobiles, factories, and even houses in a manner akin to how plants use sunshine to convert carbon dioxide into chemical energy.

 Syngas, also known as synthesis gas, is a mixture of carbon monoxide (CO) and hydrogen (H₂) that is a crucial component in the manufacturing of numerous fuels and chemicals.
 The absorption starts a chemical reaction in the reactor that transforms the CO₂.
 In order to turn these solar syngas into liquid fuels that could eventually power cars and aeroplanes sustainably, the team is now conducting research.